EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

     <hr>
 </div>

-A grid-world environment is created using a custom grid system with sprites, where each cell represents a state in the Markov decision process (MDP) and is labeled with an ID or coordinate.
+The grid-world environment is created using a custom grid system with sprites.
+Each cell represents a state in the Markov decision process (MDP) and is labeled with an ID or coordinate.
 The object's action options (moving up, down, left, or right) on the grid correspond to the actions in the MDP and can be represented by integers.

-Transition probabilities from one state to another depend on the grid's structure and obstacles, and will be defined using a transition function that takes the current state and action as input, returning the next state and its probability.
+Transition probabilities from one state to another depend on the grid's structure and obstacles.
+They are defined using a transition function that takes the current state and action as input, returning the next state and its probability.
 The reward function determines the immediate reward for each action, and will be defined using a function that takes the current state and action as input and returns the corresponding reward.

-To implement the value iteration algorithm, an MDP script includes a function to compute the optimal value function and policy for each state in the MDP.
+To implement value iteration, the MDP script includes a function that computes the optimal value function and policy for each state.
 The value function will be initialized to 0 and will be updated at each iteration using the Bellman equation.
 Once the value iteration algorithm converges, the optimal value function can be used to determine the optimal policy for each state in the MDP.
 Then, we can control an object's movement using the policy.

 **FlowChart:**